0dataapp/small-web-app-ring/README.md

 ## Join the ring

-1. Add a link to your app homepage or inside the app itself (see below for examples that you can copy and modify).
+1. Link to the appring from your app homepage or inside the app itself (see below for example code that you can copy and modify).
-2. Add your app URL to [index.html](https://github.com/0dataapp/lap/edit/master/index.html)
+2. Add your project URL to [index.html](https://github.com/0dataapp/lap/edit/master/index.html)
 3. Submit a Pull Request with the location of the appring link in your project.

 ### Link via text